Tarnedge

 The moral to both these tales is keep your dog on a lead wherever there is danger!
 Dogs have no concept of this type of danger and rely on us to think for them.

-The 2011/12 shooting season is now drawing to a close, and apart from the odd blizzard and one or two pretty unpleasant gales, it's gone well.
-I hope it won't turn out to be as bad weatherwise as last year with the dogs struggling through snowdrifts in temperatures of minus fifteen!
-It's incredible just how honest and dependable my dogs always are for me; fighting their way through snow-covered woodland and pulling injured birds out of the fast-flowing river.
+Fortunately, we haven't had a huge amount of snow recently, but in previous years, we have struggled through snowdrifts on the moors in temperatures of minus fifteen!
+It's incredible just how honest and dependable my dogs always are for me; fighting their way through snow-covered woodland and pulling injured birds out of fast-flowing rivers.

 Anyway, enough of all that, for those of you who haven't been to the kennels to meet them, a little about the dogs.